vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

     **BN ADC:** "DEF, Traffic is ABC, an A320, departing from the opposite direction parallel runway to the South-West.
 Runway 19R, Cleared to Land"
     **DEF:** "Cleared to Land Runway 19R, DEF"

-### Reduced Runway Separation Markers
+### Reduced Runway Separation
-Brisbane supports this for both runways, refer to [Landing Seperations Standing](../../separation-standards/runway.md) for more info.
+When conditions permit, the [2400m separation standard for landing aircraft](../../separation-standards/runway.md#2400m-standard) may be applied to aircraft arriving on any runway.

 ## Parallel Runway Operations
 Refer to [Parallel Runway Separation Standards](../../../separation-standards/parallelapps) for more information